Class Note 9. Economics. Chapter 2. People as Resources.

 Answer : The work force population includes people from 15 years to 59 years.

-Q.23 what is the difference between the nature of unemployment in rural
+Q.23 what is the difference between the nature of unemployment in rural and urban areas?

 Answer : The nature of unemployment differs in rural and urban areas.
 In case of rural areas there is seasonal and disguised unemployment.
 Urban areas have mostly educated unemployment.